Civil Disturbance and Demonstrations

 - If the demonstrators are violent—injury to persons or property has occurred or appears eminent—call 911.

-- If the demonstrators are calm, ask the dean of campus life and, if applicable, the director of residential program or their designees to attempt to persuade the demonstrators to discontinue the disruptive activity, and advise the demonstrators of the rights and responsibilities as members of the campus community.
+- If the demonstrators are calm, ask the dean of students and, if applicable, the director of residential program or their designees to attempt to persuade the demonstrators to discontinue the disruptive activity, and advise the demonstrators of the rights and responsibilities as members of the campus community.

 - Attempt to identify the demonstrators in alleged violation, including taking photographs as necessary and appropriate.